-SN Name of Director/KMP Designation Ratio of remuneration of each director to median remuneration of Employees Percentage increase in remuneration during FY 2022-23 1 Mr. Jugal Kishore Arora Chairman - 0.00% 2 Mr. Satnam Arora Jt.
-Managing g Director - 0.00% 3 Mr. Gurnam Arora Jt.
-Managing g Director - 0.00% 4 Mr. Chashu Arora Chief Financ cial Officer 6.69 0.00% 5 Mr. Deepak Kaushal Company S ecretary 3.61 0.00% 3) 3) Percentage increase in the median remuneration of employees in the financial year. -0.99% 4) Number of permanent employee on the roll of Company as at March 31, 2023 83 5) Explanation on the relationship between average increase in remuneration and company Performance.
-There was no increase in employee's remuneration during the year.
-(Rs. in Million) Total Turn over 852.42 6) Comparison of remunera managerial Remuneration Total Rem uneration to KMP 3.11 performance of the compa ny Total Rem nuneration of KMP as % to total 0.38% 7) i Variation in market capitali Market capitalization Increased from Rs.
-27.43 million as on 31st March 2022 to Rs.
-118.14 million as on 31st March 2023 ii Price earning ratio of the C ompany N/A iii Percentage increase over/decrease in the market quotation of the shares of the company as compared to the rate at which the company come out with the last Public offer in the year N/A 8) Average percentile increase already made in the salaries of the employee other than There was no increase in managerial remuneration and in the salaries of employees other than the managerial personnel.
+S. No. Name of Director/KMP Designat ion Ratio of remuneration of each director to median remuneration of Employees Percentage increase in remuneration during FY 2023-24 1 Mr. Jugal Kishore Arora Chairmar Chairman - 0.00% 2 Mr. Satnam Arora Jt.
+Manag ging Director - 0.00% 3 Mr. Gurnam Arora Jt.
+Manag ging Director - 0.00% 4 Mr. Chashu Arora Chief Fina ancial Officer 6.71 19.01% 5 Mr. Deepak Kaushal Company Secretary 3.66 20.20 % 3) Percentage increase in the m financial year. edian remune eration of employe es in the 18.69 % 4) Number of permanent emplo oyee on the ro oll of Company as a t March 95 5) Explanation on the relationship between average increase in remuneration and company Performance.
+Average remuneration increased by 18.69%, and the turnover increased by 15.21 %, there is loss during the year.
+(Rs. in Million) Comparison of remuneration of Key Total Turnover 950.97 6) managerial Remuneration ag Total Remunerat ion to KMP 3.71 the performance of the company Total Remuneration of KMP as % to total revenue 0.39% 7) i Variation in market capitalization of the company as at March 31, 2024 Market capitalization Increased from Rs.
+118.14 million as on 31st March 20 23 to Rs.
+187.95 million as on 31st March 2024 ii Price earning ratio of the Company N/A iii Percentage increase over/decrease in the market quotation of the shares of the company as compared to the rate at which the company come out with the last Public offer in the year N/A 8) come out with the last Public offer in the year Average percentile increase already made in the salaries of the employee other t han the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in managerial remuneration financial year gerial are any Average remuneration increased by 18.69%, and the turnover increased by 15.21 %, there is loss during the year.